M-Bisson/WhatYouKnead/ToeBeans_WhatYouKnead_readme.txt

 Requirements:
 	- Unity engine used
+	- Goals of the game communicated through cutscenes and cat NPC
 	- World and all assets 3D (and created by the team)
-	- Character controlled by player with WASD and mouse (controls & current animations from Unity Standard Assets for 2018.4, model created & rigged by our team)
+	- Character controlled by player with WASD, space, c, and mouse (controls & current animations from Unity Standard Assets for 2018.4, model created & rigged by our team)
 	- All enemies use Unity NavMeshAgent and player interaction with the enemy is the only way for the player to advance or lose(restart) the game
 	- Interaction with the environment is required to advance (opening doors in village to collect knives)
-		- interactions will be enhanced to provide a much more engaging scene for each stage once 3D assets are completed
 	- Game feel:
-		- audio for each stage is planned, audio clips to be found and implemented soon
+		- audio for each stage/interaction
-		- environmental polish to be implemented once final key interactions are complete
+		- environmental polish
 			- particle system of falling leaves for trees
-			- potentially a day/night cycle
+			- rivers
+			- falling trees
+			- rolling boulders
-			- more environmental assets for each stage (ex: spider webs in the Dark Forest)
+			- environmental assets for each stage (ex: spider webs in the Dark Forest)
+		- ability to restart level after dying
 	- Choices for player
 		- choose to explore whole village (will get more knives) or follow path to next stage
 		- choose to fight or run away from enemies (will not collect ingredients & achieve goal if player does not fight)
 	- GUI
-		- start menu & pause menu implemented
+		- start menu, pause menu, and credits screen implemented
-		- audio control to be implemented when audio added
-		- credits screen to be added soon
+		- restart level or quit game using pause menu

 Known problem areas:
-	- Audio (audio files saved but not implemented yet)
-	- Player Camera (clips through walls)
-	- Environment (stages somewhat empty)
-	- UI Screens ('How To Play' button does not bring you to the HowToPlay Scene)
+	- NPC dialogue does not disappear if the player stands nearby the NPC even after clicking continue.
+	- Character crouches in the Dark Forest in certain areas without player input.
+	- Door opening sound is played even when doors that cannot open are clicked.
+	- Character can jump out of some houses from the tables.

 Manifest:
-	Miranda Bisson: Modeling, Programming, Level Design, Animations Files authored/assets implemented:
+	Miranda Bisson: Modeling, Programming, Level Design, Animations Files authored & edited/assets implemented:
+		Assets/Other:
 			Bear.controller
 			Bee.controller
 			Chest.controller
 			GrassHopper.controller
+			NPC.controller
 			knife cursor.png
 			bear.blend & .fbx (animation only)
 			bee.blend & .fbx (animation only)